 AI in the real world

 AI is everywhere.
 Even if you don’t see it.
 It routes traffic in navigation apps, filters spam from your inbox, powers fraud detection in banking, and enables medical breakthroughs in early cancer detection.
-Businesses rely on AI to optimize logistics, personalize customer experiences, and forecast demand.
-Governments use it for smarter cities and policy modeling.
-And individuals interact with AI daily through personal assistants, search engines, and recommendation systems.
+Businesses rely on AI e.g. to optimize logistics, personalize user experiences, and forecast behaviors.
+Governments use it for smart cities.
+Individuals interact with AI daily for example through personal assistants, search engines, and recommendation systems.

 Sourced from 1